 PASQUALE SORRENTINO / SCIENCE PHOTO LIBRARY PASQUALE SORRENTINO / SCIENCE PHOTO LIBRARY

-Mars Express spacecraft construction.
-Engineer working on the SIST transmitter for the MARSIS (Mars Advanced Radar for Subsurface and Ionosphere Sounding) probe for the Mars Express spacecraft.
-This probe is being used to look for water on Mars.
-Mars Express is a European Space Agency (ESA) unmanned probe that was approved for construction in January 2000, launched in June 2003, and reached Mars in December 2003.
+Mars Express spacecraft construction in the clean room at the Alenia Spazio company, Turin, Italy.
+This is a European Space Agency (ESA) unmanned probe that was approved for construction in January 2000, launched in June 2003, and reached Mars in December 2003.
+Its instruments include spectrometers to analyse the mineral composition of the planet's surface and atmosphere, and a high-resolution stereo camera to map the surface.
+The spacecraft communicates with the large dish antenna seen here.
+The orbiter also carried the failed lander Beagle 2.
 The initial Mars Express mission, which was for one Martian year (687 Earth days), is still continuing as of 2007, and has been extended to at least 2009.
-Photographed in 2002, in the clean room at the Alenia Spazio company, Turin, Italy.
+Photographed in 2002.

 Model release not available.
 Property release not required.